zemmyang/zemmyang.github.io/_posts/research/2015-04-17-skew-ray-tracing.markdown

 co-authors: Quirino M. Sugon, Daniel J. McNamara
 category: research
 topic: Geometric Algebra
-description: This works shows a purely analytical method for calculating the skew 3D light rays confined inside an optical fiber.
+description: This work shows a purely analytical method for calculating the skew 3D light rays confined inside an optical fiber.
 abstract: 'We used geometric algebra to compute the paths of skew rays in a cylindrical, step-index multimode optical fiber.
 To do this, we used the vector addition form